 Another fine weather day saw us ramble along the ridge we'd ascended the day before, down and up once again, some more ridge walking and finally down easy to follow trail to a lake with no name whereby we spotted a black bear who left the water's edge and was not seen again.
 While this was a relatively chill day, I did have to do some bush whacking to refill our waters at one point we as opted not to collect water from various tarns we passed on the way.
 In hindsight, I noted that one should always collect water at every opportunity as detouring to collect water is not always possible or wise and even standing water, when boiled, can be used at camp so, while the weight can seem onerous, my new rule is to always fill up at least a couple litres at each opportunity.
 Lastly, before going to bed, I put my phone on airplane mode only to see that it had been on in my pocket and the battery was down to 1%...
 This meant we could no longer rely on the GPS (or take photos!) for navigating the last leagues of our trek... ominous!

 While I think that side of things was a good call, I cannot speak to the fact that in my hurry to keep moving, I did not open my compass and so failed to realize that our chosen ascent was in fact taking us East instead of North!!
-While it looked like the easiest way through the various peaks that lay before us, our route actually took us to the wrong col entirely and my spidey senses were tingling as soon as we gained the summit and looked down to one large body of water, when I expected two smalls pools connected by the the Elk River.
-I braved turning on my phone to consult the GPS and sure enough, we had come up the wrong way.
+While it looked like the easiest way through the various peaks that lay before us, our route actually took us to the wrong col entirely and my spidey senses were tingling as soon as we gained the summit and looked down to one large body of water, when I expected two smalls pools connected by Elk River.
+I braved turning on my phone to consult the GPS and sure enough, we had come up the wrong way, and now the phone was dead.

 We woke after a night of rain and once again chose our moment carefully to pack up, though, at this point, who were we kidding, everything was soaked and there was no changing that.
 Fresh socks did little to mitigate the squish in our saturated boots but our spirits were up as today was the day we'd be back at the truck, sipping fine honey rum and on our way to our favourite Ramen joint in Courtenay.
 The morning passed uneventfully, we walked with some space between us, each integrating the adventure and content on the gradually descending forested path that required no route finding at all.
 I'll add that an additional delight of traveling with Thomas is catching bits of song as they sing along the trail.
 About an even 3 hours later on good trail, we made it back to the truck, ate a fabulous lunch on the town and got home to a cozy house to start unpacking and drying our plethora of soaked equipment, oh, and make even more food!
 What a ride!